21 free (or very cheap) ways to sprinkle joy for kids over half term

 Just brush your teeth as normal, then chew the tablets to reveal the proof of plaque.
 To help explain more about how to look after those pearly whites, check out the book Open Wide, What's Inside or watch this Ted-Ed lesson on what causes cavities.

 Facebook groups are often where the best ideas are to be spotted.
 For example, I've got tons of ideas via the Family Lockdown Tips and Ideas group.
 It's a friendly, inclusive community, where parents share their top tips to keep little ones occupied.

-Sounds simple, but when I read this list of ideas to my then five-year-old, this was one of her top choices.
-Kids love checking out family photos and hearing stories –especially as they can't visit friends or family in person.
+Sounds simple, but when I read this list of ideas to mine, this was one of their top choices.
+Kids love checking out family photos and hearing stories – especially as they can't visit friends or family in person.

-My kids are obsessed with poring over our wedding album – the ultimate game is trying on my dress.
+My kids are obsessed with poring over our wedding album – the ultimate game is trying on the dress.

 Billing itself as a 'free planetarium', the Star Walk 2 app is available on Apple or Android.
 Point your mobile skyward to reveal the names of stars and constellations, galaxies, asteroids and more.
 You can even let the app access your camera, so you get an augmented-reality overlay showing what's what.
 The app also gives info on whatever you spot, so kids will know their meteor shower from their Milky Way in no time.

-While this works best in the evenings, if the kids can't stay up late enough you can use it in the daytime too – even if you can't spot the stars, you can see where they should be.
+While this works best in the evenings, you can use it in the daytime too – even if you can't spot the stars, you can see where they should be.
 It'll even help you spot the sun if the weather's not co-operating.